slash4-de/openstack/source/day3.rst

 Enter the following values:

-	a.
-Name		A meaningful name for the image
+-	Name		A meaningful name for the image

-	b.
-Description	Enter a brief description of the image.
+-	Description	Enter a brief description of the image.

-	c.
-Image Source	Choose an image source.
-This could be "Image Location"  or "Image File". .
+-	Image Source	Choose an image source.
+This could be "Image Location"  or "Image File".
 If  you are downloading from Internet then select Image location otherwise if you are loading it from local disk then select image file.

-	e.
-Format		This is the image format either qcow2 or raw..
+-	Format		This is the image format either qcow2 or raw..

 Below screenshot depicts the steps: